J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• Phase 3 clinical trials for moderate to severe plaque psoriasis (PsO; VOYAGE 1, VOYAGE 2, NAVIGATE, ECLIPSE, and ORION) and for active psoriatic arthritis (PsA; DISCOVER-1 and DISCOVER-2) included patients with a medical history of diabetes mellitus.1-7
+• Phase 3 clinical trials for moderate to severe plaque psoriasis (PsO; VOYAGE 1, VOYAGE 2, NAVIGATE, ECLIPSE, ORION, and VISIBLE) and for active psoriatic arthritis (PsA; DISCOVER-1 and DISCOVER-2) included patients with a medical history of diabetes mellitus.1-9

-• Adult patients with plaque PsO or PsA and comorbid diabetes mellitus treated with TREMFYA have been identified in a retrospective study and patient registries.8-11
+• Adult patients with plaque PsO or PsA and comorbid diabetes mellitus treated with TREMFYA have been analyzed in a prospective study, retrospective studies, and in patient registry-based studies.10-15

 CLINICAL Data in moderate to severe plaque psoriasis